Southport FC 2022-23 Team Photo

 Charlie is 24, a central midfielder, born in Billinge, who started his footballing life with Ashton Town before moving on to Ashton Athletic.

 Southport supporters may remember him featuring for Ashton Athletic where he first caught the eye of Liam Watson in our Lancashire Cup Semi Final at Leyland.
 Charlie then signed for Warrington Town but the Pandemic cut short his time at the club and he made 6 appearances before the season was curtailed.
+After a slow start to the 2021-22 season Charlie adapted well to the step up and is another player who we all rate very highly.
+Joint top of the assists chart for 21-22 with 7.

 9-Jordan Archer (819)